 This is one of the reasons why it's important to have a short consultation before the actual appointment so you can assess the client's features and discuss what style would suit her the best and would compliment her natural beauty.
-In this post we are going to go through how to identify the difference between narrow, proportional and wide set of eyes.
+In this post, we are going to go through how to identify the difference between narrow, proportional and wide set of eyes.

-The easiest way to work out whether the client has proportional, close or wide set of eyes is to look at the distance between the inner corners of the eyes and compare it with the width of the eye.
+The easiest way to work out whether the client has a proportional, close or wide set of eyes is to look at the distance between the inner corners of the eyes and compare it with the width of the eye.

-▫️If the distance between the inner corners are equal to the width of the eye, than it's a proportional set of eyes.
+▫️If the distance between the inner corners are equal to the width of the eye than it's a proportional set of eyes.

-▫️ If the distance between the inner corners wider than the width of the eye, it's a wide set of eyes.
+▫️ If the distance between the inner corners is wider than the width of the eye, it's a wide set of eyes.

-▫️If the distance between the inner corners smaller than the width of the eye, it's a close set of eyes.
+▫️If the distance between the inner corners is smaller than the width of the eye, it's a close set of eyes.

-Let’s talk a bit about clients who have wide set of eyes first.
-For clients with wide set of eyes our aim is to visually bring the eyes closer to each other to create the illusion of a proportional set.
+Let’s talk a bit about clients who have a wide set of eyes first.
+For clients with a wide set of eyes our aim is to visually bring the eyes closer to each other to create the illusion of a proportional set.
 You can achieve this result with two techniques ↴

-2) You can also manipulate the look by using different coloured extensions, for example black lashes in the inner corner of the eyes and fade it towards to the outer corner by changing to a dark brown colour from the middle part.
+2) You can also manipulate the look by using different coloured extensions, for example, black lashes in the inner corner of the eyes and fade it towards the outer corner by changing to a dark brown colour from the middle part.
 By using darker extensions in the inner section you will make the eyes look narrow because the attention is on the inner corner.
 Hope this makes sense, so black lashes in the inner section and dark brown or chocolate brown lashes in the outer section.